reynoldsmian/Job_Analysis/README.md

 # Posted-Job-Analysis

-Idea behind the project:
-Job Description Keyword Search
+The idea for this project stemmed from the experiences I have had during my job search:

+ - Companies now rely heavily on ATS to filter applicants.
+Analyzing keyword matches on a job to job basis is easy, but what are the general trends/ common skills.
+If you look at a macro level for a certain job/location you can ensure your template resume contains the necessary keywords, which would help limit job to job tuning.
  - Currently there is a large number of people turning to online learning.
-This trend will slow, but continue once social distancing ends.
 With the large amount of offerings, one of the most difficult tasks that faces students is what courses to take/ what to learn.
 One of the best ways to decide on what to learn is to analyze what skills companies are pursuing in applicants.
-This project gives a tool to compare how often skills are mentioned across the job market.

- General Analysis:
- - There is no easy way to visualize trends on the job market.
+ - There is no easy way to visualize trends on the job market (ie. how many companies are hiring? / is job hiring on the rise? / what are the best geographic areas for certain jobs?)
 Sites such as indeed have the postings, but do not allow for analysis and visualization.

-This project will allow visualization of where the jobs are located, what companies are hiring, and what positions are needed.
+Objective:
+ Create a tool that can scrape job titles, locations, companies, and descriptions off of a major job posting site and analyze/ visualize the results.

 Steps:
  - Create a job scraper to pull all job titles/companies/locations
  - Add functionality to the scraper to obtain all of the job descriptions
+ - Create a database to store all of the data
- - Create a notebook for easy analysis of jobs
+ - Create a notebook for easy analysis of jobs (including mapping, geographical analysis, keyword search, job title search)

 Future Work:
- - Add database functionality to store jobs/ track trends over time
  - geopy/Nominatim should be replaced for time-out issues
  - Create a web app for easy visualization